If you don’t see the 1Password button in your browser’s toolbar, make sure you have the latest version of the 1Password extension installed.

 - Click Exit Customize.

 The 1Password extension for Internet Explorer can only be used with 1Password 4 for Windows.
+To add the 1Password button to the toolbar in Internet Explorer:

 - Right-click anywhere on the empty toolbar and enable “Command bar” if it isn’t already enabled.
 If you see the 1Password button, you can stop here.